Windmill Program Disability Supports

 We look forward to restarting our NDIS Windmill camps in Manly as soon as it’s safe to do so.

-Until then, we are able to offer our interdisciplinary Windmill program via video link (Telecare) to deliver individualised therapy directly you and your child at home, school or community setting – an effective and easy way for you to receive therapy.
-All you need is a computer or laptop with a webcam, microphone and speaker and access to high-speed internet.
+Until then, we are able to offer our inter-disciplinary Windmill program via video link (Telecare) to deliver individualised therapy directly you and your child at your home, school or community setting – an effective and easy way for you to receive therapy.

 About our Windmill program